IvanKrawchik/Newspaper/README.md

 ## Objectives

-This project builds an application of a gamer newspaper with the following technologies:
+This project builds an web page of a gamer newspaper with the following technologies:
 -    HTML, Css and js (front-end)

 ## Installation